xorpaul/goahead_client/README.md

 # goahead_client
-Client program that asks the goahead service if it the server or a service is allowed to be restarted
+Client program that asks the goahead service (https://github.com/xorpaul/goahead) if is allowed to restart

 ### Workflow